 3. Air Conditioner Smells Musty

-Individuals who contact us about this issue usually share their air conditioner smells like feet, dirty socks or a locker room when it’s on.
-Also called dirty sock syndrome, this smell is typically caused by a grubby evaporator coil that has mold, mildew and bacteria buildup.
+Homeowners who contact us about this situation usually share their air conditioner smells like feet, dirty socks or a locker room when it runs.
+Also known as dirty sock syndrome, this smell is frequently caused by a dirty evaporator coil that has mold, mildew and bacteria buildup.
 Excess water can also make your home air conditioner smell bad.
-Dirty sock syndrome is most typical in areas where you turn on heating at night and during the morning before transitioning to cooling during the afternoon.
+Dirty sock syndrome is most often seen in climates where you use heating at night and during the morning before switching to cooling during the afternoon.

-The best way to prevent dirty sock syndrome is to regularly replace your air filter and schedule routine air conditioning maintenance with Interstate Heating & Air Conditioning.
-We’ll keep the evaporator coil clean and the drainage system flowing, since excess water can also result in nasty odors.
+The best approach for preventing dirty sock syndrome is to regularly get a new air filter and schedule yearly air conditioning maintenance with Interstate Heating & Air Conditioning.
+We’ll keep the evaporator coil clean and the drainage system unclogged, as stagnant water can also produce noxious odors.

 4. Air Conditioner Smells Like Vinegar

-If you are experiencing air conditioner mildew smell or an acidic, vinegar-like odor, it could be the result of several problems, like:
+If you are dealing with air conditioner mildew smell or a strong, vinegar-like odor, it might be caused by several situations, including:

 - Too much condensation